viamrobotics/docs/docs/tutorials/services/webcam-line-follower-robot.md

 3. (optional) **Add a `transform` camera as a visualizer**

-If you'd like to see the bounding boxes that the color detector identifies, you'll need to configure a [transform camera](/components/camera/transform/).
+If you'd like to see the bounding boxes that the color detector identifies in a live stream, you'll need to configure a [transform camera](/components/camera/transform/).
 This isn't another piece of hardware, but rather a virtual "camera" that takes in the stream from the webcam we just configured and outputs a stream overlaid with bounding boxes representing the color detections.

 Click the **+** (Create) icon next to your machine part in the left-hand menu and select **Component**.